Stellaria media: Taxonomy

-Common chickweed can be differentiated from lesser chickweed by the presence of white petals on the former and from greater chickweed by 3 stamens present compared to 10 found in greater chickweed.

-Distribution
+Distribution and habitat

 Stellaria media is widespread in Asia, Europe, North America, and other parts of the world.
 There are several closely related plants referred to as chickweed, but which lack the culinary properties of plants in the genus Stellaria.

-Habitat and ecology

 Stellaria media is common in lawns, meadows, waste places, and open areas.
 Its Ellenberg values in Britain are L = 7, F = 5, R = 6, N = 7, and S = 0.